top of page

-⚙️ The Ultimate Guide to Motor Capacitors – From Someone Who’s Replaced a Few
+⚙️ The Ultimate Guide to Motor Capacitors – How They Work, Fail, and How to Replace Them

-If you’ve ever had a motor that just hums, struggles to start, or trips the breaker for no good reason, there’s a fair chance the capacitor is to blame.
-I’ve dealt with plenty of faulty ones over the years — especially in air compressors, pumps, and vacuums — and I can tell you this little part makes a big difference.
+If you’ve ever had a motor that just hums, struggles to start, or trips the breaker for no obvious reason, there’s a good chance the motor capacitor is to blame.
+I’ve dealt with countless failed capacitors over the years, especially in air compressors, pumps, and industrial vacuums, and I can confidently say this small component makes a massive difference.

 🔋 What Exactly Is a Motor Capacitor?